Here you'll find all the venue information you need, including travel information, a map and a brief history. Select a show below to book tickets.

 The home of The Phantom of the Opera is fittingly supposed to be haunted by a real phantom – that of Sir Beerbohm-Tree, for whom the theatre was built in 1897.
 His favourite place in Her Majesty’s Theatre was the stage right top box, and ghostly activity still occurs there today.

-The first theatre on the site was in 1975 and called the Queen’s, named after Queen Anne (not to be confused with today’s Queen’s Theatre).
-Its name changed every time the gender of the monarch on the throne did, so it has also been known as The King’s Theatre and His Majesty’s Theatre.
+The name of the theatre changed every time the gender of the monarch on the throne did, so it has also been known as The King’s Theatre and His Majesty’s Theatre.
 The ‘majesty’ title was adopted from 1837 with a previous theatre on the site.
-Will its name change again when a King takes over Elizabeth’s throne?